 We run Cohort Entry for our new entrants.
 This means your child will start at the beginning of a term rather than on their fifth birthday.
 Please find further information here

 New students years 1-8 can also enrol at any time if they are living within our school zone.
-We also hold an out of zone ballet twice a year.
-These are held in March and September.
+We also hold an out of zone ballot four times a year prior to each term.
 To register your interest, please contact the school office by:

 - phone: 07 868 6504